$E_2L_\infty$-algebras, Generalized Geometry, and Tensor Hierarchies

-In \ref{ssec:L_infty_as_EL_infty}, we identified $L_\infty$-algebras with semistrict $EL_\infty$-algebras, which suggests that there should be a rectification of $EL_\infty$-algebras to $L_\infty$-algebras.
-This is indeed the case, as we show below.

-We start with a projection of $EL_\infty$-algebras onto $L_\infty$-algebras, extending results of~\cite{Roytenberg:0712.3461,Dehling:1710.11104}. \begin{theorem} Any $EL_\infty$-algebra $(\frE,\eps_i)$ induces an $L_\infty$-algebra structure on the graded vector space $\frE$.
+We now come to the inverse rectification theorem, which generalizes\footnote{for 2-term $EL_\infty$-algebras with symmetric alternator} the result of~\cite{Roytenberg:0712.3461} for 2-term $EL_\infty$-algebras. \begin{theorem} Any $E_2L_\infty$-algebra $(\frE,\eps_i)$ induces an $L_\infty$-algebra structure on the graded vector space $\frE$.
 This $L_\infty$-algebra structure is induced by homotopy transfer using the homotopy~\eqref{eq:homotopy_for_transfer_EL_to_L}. \end{theorem} \begin{proof} The proof is readily obtained by applying the homological perturbation lemma to the contracting homotopy

 cf.~\eqref{eq:homotopy_for_transfer_EL_to_L}.
 Consider the Chevalley--Eilenberg algebra $\sfCE(\frE)$ of $\frE$, and split the differential $Q=Q_0+Q_1+Q_\delta$ into $Q_0$, a linear part $Q_1$, and a perturbation $Q_\delta$.
 Then homotopy transfer yields a differential